 What is an assurance assessment?

-If your practice has been subject to undertakings and we believe you’re ready to have those lifted, we may ask you to have an assurance assessment.
+If your practice has been subject to undertakings and there is evidence to suggest they could be lifted, we may ask you to have an assurance assessment.
 Assurance assessments provide us with objective evidence that the concerns about your performance have been resolved.

 You might be ready to have an assurance assessment if: